 Mothers have told us that focusing on the baby for a short time each day helped them feel better about their pregnancy.

-'I tried to spend some time each day focusing on the baby - it could just be putting my hands on my tummy when they’re kicking.
-Thinking about my baby, rather than everything else that was going on around me, helped just a little bit.'
+"I tried to spend some time each day focusing on the baby - it could just be putting my hands on my tummy when they’re kicking.
+Thinking about my baby, rather than everything else that was going on around me, helped just a little bit."

-Attend antenatal birth classes
+Go to antenatal birth classes

 Sometimes worrying about your baby’s birth can weigh you down and affect you throughout your pregnancy.

-Find out about local childbirth classes, and talk to your midwife about all your options.
+Find out about local childbirth classes and talk to your midwife about all your options.

-Speak to your midwife
+Talk to your midwife

 'I always called my midwife if I had any problems, or the day assessment unit.
 They have been a great help and reassuring.
 I've gone over my due date by 10 days now so there is no way I cannot feel tired and worried.'